tharun0x/manim-projects/outro/README.md

 ## Font Details
 - The font only includes the necessary letters required for the phrase "TO BE CONTINUED."
-- The key mappings are customized due to repeating letters:
+- The key mappings are customized due to same letters having two different styles, like "T" in "TO" looks different than the "T" in "CONTINUED".
   - `T = T`
   - `O = O`
   - `B = B`